Kaltsoon/react-native-material/material/2-react-native-basics.md

 <!-- TODO: Snack -->

 Next, read the article [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) which has comprehensive visual examples of flexbox.
 It is also a good idea to play around with the flexbox properties in the [Flexbox Playground](https://demos.scotch.io/visual-guide-to-css3-flexbox-flexbox-playground/demos/).
-Remember that in React Native the properties are the same as the ones in CSS with the exception of the _camelCase_ naming.
+Remember that in React Native the property names are the same as the ones in CSS with the exception of the _camelCase_ naming.
+However, the _property values_ such as `flex-start` and `space-between` are exactly the same.

 ## Exercises